Ruun/Ruun/README.md

 Here are some ideas to get you started:-->

 ### About me;
-  <br> I'm Ruan from Ottawa, Canada, and I am a front-end developer and designer (aspiring fullstack developer).
+  <br> I'm Ruan from Ottawa, Canada, and I am a software developer.
 I enjoy learning new things (languages and frameworks) I also like ui, ux.
   <br>
 You may have the best service (in terms of websites or apps) posible but if you have a bad ui/ux you may not get any client/users because of the bad UI and UX that the client see when using your site or app.
 Take myspace for example.
 <hr>